Ares-Developers/Ares-docs/migration.rst

   The Firestorm Wall active and idle animations will now draw in the building's palette, while they were drawn using the animation palette before.

+  :file:`ares.csf` will always be read, no matter which language the game is run in.